ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/license/ubl_license_admin.md

 ```console
 armlm_show_hostid
 ```
-which will output (in JSON format) a list of the `selected` and all available hostids.
+which will output all available hostids, and highlight as `selected` the one that will be used.
 For example:
 ```output
 {
   "selected" : {